 The topics covered include:

-A new addition to the 2015 specification is that authentic literary texts such as poems, letters, short stories, essays, novels or plays from contemporary and historical sources will be used in teaching.
+A new addition to the new specification is that authentic literary texts such as poems, letters, short stories, essays, novels or plays from contemporary and historical sources will be used in teaching.
 This will enhance students' intercultural understanding, promote language learning and develop a range of skills.